maopanfeng/blog/content/en/posts/Obliquity.md

 Avoid using the word "Detour."
 A detour implies a temporary or forced deviation from a "proper" straight path.
 Obliquity suggests that in a complex world, the straight path does not exist.

-Would you like me to translate a specific passage from the book or summarize the "Boeing vs. Airbus" case study in English?